 I will put on my gloves.

-I will go to the store, I'll put on my mask, I will buy the crap that I'm buying, the same stuff I buy every week, and then I will exit the store.
+I will buy the crap that I'm buying, the same stuff I buy every week.

-I go through the checkout, self-checkout line, which I love.
+I go through the checkout self-checkout line, which I love.

-Uh I I pack my bag and I go to the car.
+I pack my bag and I go to the car.

 When I get to the car, I put the groceries in the car.

-So you've already time for a new pair of gloves.
+It's time for a new pair of gloves.

 You should have never touched your car handle, the back of your car, or anything with the gloves.

-You just touched a couple of things.
+You just touched the push.

 Okay, then you want life.

-You could then if you want to be that safe, go live in a bubble.
+Then if you want to be that safe, go live in a bubble.

 First of all, no, I'm right.